Zhuchengyu04/kata-containers/docs/how-to/how-to-use-the-kata-agent-policy.md

 ```

-As shown in these examples, `input` is provided to `OPA` by the Kata Agent, as a ``JSON`` format representation of the API request parameter.
+The `input` data from these examples is provided to `OPA` by the Kata Agent, as a ``JSON`` format representation of the API request parameters.

 For additional examples of Policy rules, see [`rules.rego`](../../src/tools/genpolicy/rules.rego).